 Some combination of the above two, the former giving the opportunity for the heroes to do the latter.

 Its firepower is limited and slow, you can pick off soldiers or armored vehicles one at a time, but you can't use it to turn back a full-scale invasion.
 Thus, usage is reserved for important high-value targets.
+Or the exact opposite, it's a Weapon of Mass Destruction that can't even be considered until the Godzilla Threshold is reached.

 Alternatively, it's not active at all yet, in which case the story centers around making sure it never gets off its first shot.
 In these cases it generally leans toward the powerful end of the scale.